Spider Farmer SF600 and SF1000 Grow Light Review

 Overall Thoughts on the SF600

-If you are looking for a reliable, long-lasting, efficient grow light for starting seedlings indoors, the SF600 may just be perfect.
-The price point is slightly higher than a comparable T5 unit, but the light uses far less energy, and should last longer, too.
+If you are looking for a reliable, long-lasting, efficient grow light for starting seedlings indoors, the SF600 is perfect.
+The price point is slightly higher than a comparable T5 unit, but the light consumes far less energy, and should last longer, too.

 The SF600 is not ideal if you have a square space, or you are growing plants that produce fruit.
 If you need something with more power, or you are growing energy-hungry plants indoors, stepping up to the SF1000 may be best.